 For many years now, the "Achilles' heel" of the 1986-91 Vanagon has been the antiquated and usually-problematic Digifant fuel injection system.
 Even when it was brand new, Digifant was far from perfect.
 Fast forward thirty years, and one finds that every wire, connection, and component has the potential to bring your perfectly planned road trip to a screeching halt.
 Volkswagen themselves knew the system had genuine flaws, as did every Vanagon owner, repair shop, and parts retailer.
 For over a decade, we explored fixes, patches, upgrades, and improvements for the Digifant system.
 We were convinced we could get it to work reliably, but we were wrong.
 Short of Volkswagen releasing brand-new parts to completely replace the entire system, Digifant was going the way of the Dodo.
-If you're a history buff, you can sate your curiosity with the captivating tale here.

 • Replaces no-longer-available-new (NLA) Bosch components